temporalio/documentation/docs/observability.md

 There are a variety of metrics which gives you information into your service, persistence, and Workflow metrics.
 For more information on metrics, see the [SDK metric reference](https://docs.temporal.io/docs/references/sdk-metrics/).

+#### Configure the SDK to emit metrics

 The requirements of your Temporal system will vary widely based on your intended production workload.
 You will want to run your own proof of concept tests and watch for key metrics to understand the system health and scaling needs.

-Temporal emits metrics which gives you insight into how your application and service are working and performing.
-To enable metrics, define your endpoints so that your time-series database can scrape your metrics.

-There are a variety of metrics which gives you information into your service, persistence, and Workflow metrics.
+There are a variety of metrics which gives you information into your _service_, _persistence_, and _Workflow metrics_.

-- Service metrics: For each request by the service handler, Temporal emits `service_requests`, `service_errors`, and `service_latency` metrics with type, operation, and namespace tags.
+_Service metrics_: For each request by the service handler, Temporal emits metrics with type, operation, and namespace tags.
 This gives you visibility into service usage and request rates across services, Namespaces, or even operations.

+- `service_requests`
+- `service_errors`
+- `service_latency`

-  - Persistence metrics: Temporal emits `persistence_requests`, `persistence_errors,` and `persistence_latency` metric for each persistence operation.
+_Persistence metrics_: Temporal emits metrics for each persistence operation.
 These metrics are tagged with operation tags to allow getting request rates, error rates, or latencies per operation.
-These are used to identify issues like database problems.
+These can be used to identify issues like database problems.

+- `persistence_requests`
+- `persistence_errors,`
+- `persistence_latency`

-- Workflow metrics: Temporal also emits counters on Workflows.
+_Workflow metrics_: Temporal also emits counters on Workflows.
 These are useful in getting overall stats about Workflow completion.
-Use `workflow_success`, `workflow_failed`, `workflow_timeout`, `workflow_terminate`, and `workflow_cancel` counters for each type of Workflow completion.
-They're also tagged with the Namespace tag.
+The following are commonly used Workflow metrics used as counters for each type of Workflow completion, that can also be tagged with the Namespace tag:

+- `workflow_success`
+- `workflow_failed`
+- `workflow_timeout`
+- `workflow_terminate`
+- `workflow_cancel`

 <Tabs
 defaultValue="go"